 Both partners need to agree on what makes their sex life enjoyable!
 Often partners have differing levels of desire.
 Ideally this needs to be discussed, understood and a compromise on both sides often works wonders!
 Some couples like to have sex every day.
 Some once a week, some once a month and some even less frequently.
 Sex is not only for the young and fit.
 Many old people and disabled people enjoy loving and fulfilled sexual relationships.
 Sometimes sexual problems centre around anxiety, tension, depression or problems in the relationship.
-Other times, sexual problems may occur as a result of a physical condition, a medical condition or treatment (medicines) that cause or worsen sexual difficulties.
+Other times, sexual problems may occur as a result of a physical condition, a medical condition or treatment (medicines).
+These can cause or worsen sexual difficulties.
 Most of these problems can be treated.
 Please note that good sex life is only possible within a good relationship.
 It is not possible to be in an unhappy and hostile relationship and expect the sex life alone to be good.
 If you want to keep your sex life going, you probably can!
 Remember, try to bring your partner in to the discussion early on.

 Treatment for cancer and sex life

 Your doctor would have discussed about the different treatment options available and the one that is most suitable for you.
 Please clarify or seek more information from your doctor to know about your cancer treatment.